ishaqjones/active-directory-deploy/README.md

 ![alt text](https://github.com/ishaqjones/active-directory-deploy/assets/156931487/4b58ce4e-e37e-4e80-89fc-007a12d84c11)
 </p>
 <p>
-I begin  with creating a domain controller virtual machine with Azure.
+I begin  with creating a domain controller (DC-1) virtual machine with Azure.
 The domain controller will be static instead of dynamic to ensure proper connectivity and maintain network reliability.
-Next, the client virtual machine is created using b both the Azure group name on the same virtual network as the domain controller.
+Next, the client virtual machine (CLIENT-1) is created using both the Azure group name and the same virtual network as the domain controller.
 </p>
 <br />
 <p>